Wampanoag Tribe of Gay Head: Culture

 The Wôpanâak language has been extinct since the 1800s.
 A revitalization project started in 1993.
 Wampanoag people believe their language to be a gift from the Creator.
 The community continues its practice at ceremonies and during prayer.

+Wampum is made from a Quahog shell and was recognized historically as a primary trade item.
+Wampum belts were considered sacred.
+Now, Wampum is commonly sold as handmade jewelry.

 The tribe hosts an annual Cranberry Day celebration on the second Tuesday of October.
 According to Wampanoag legend, the cranberries were brought from heaven in the beak of a white dove as a gift from the Great Spirit.
 The berries were dropped into a bog where they flourished under the care of Granny Squanit, the woman's goddess of wild fruits and herbs.
 The tribe does not tamper with the bog via weeding or using fertilizer in order to leave full control to the Great Spirit.
 The holiday began as a week-long encampment before becoming a three-day-long festival to eventually one day.
 On Cranberry Day the community usually begins picking at 6:00 am and the day comes to a close with a community potluck dinner.
 All Wampanoag children are excused from school to participate.

+There is an annual powwow celebrating Wampanoag culture, identity, and community.
+The powwow allows traditions to be passed on and highlights the resilience of the tribe.